 Distributed software problems are often addressed with object-oriented solutions.
 Objects provide the benefits of encapsulation and abstraction that have proven useful in managing the complexity of sequential code.
-However, the management of distributed objects is typically by means of complex APIs, such as CORBA or DCOM.
+However, the management of distributed objects is typically by means of complex APIs, such as CORBA, DCOM, or Java RMI.
 The complexity of the APIs is itself a hurdle to the writing of efficient, robust programs.
+An alternate approach is to provide the programmer with a simple interface to an underlying object management layer that provides efficient access to objects and sufficient power for common distributed programming tasks.